ton731/commucraft/privacy-policy/en.md

 If you have any questions or concerns about this policy or our handling of your data, feel free to reach out to us:

-📧 Email: `commulab.ai@gmail.com`
+📧 Email: `commucraft.ai@gmail.com`
 Sincerely,
-The CommuLab Team
+The CommuCraft Team